akansha112/Weather-Forecast/README.md

 OpenWeather API - Public API to retrieve weather data for cities.

 Cons:
-Doesn't show any suggestion while typing in the search box Search button doesn't work by pressing enter!
+1-Doesn't show any suggestion while typing in the search box 2-Search button doesn't work by pressing enter!